[HISTORY: Adopted by the Mayor and Board of Aldermen of the Town of Boonton 12-18-2017 by Ord. No. 32-2017. Amendments noted where applicable.]

 Names and titles of all parties who are to participate in the contact, discussion, conversation or meeting;

 Type and extent of prospective or existing development to be discussed; and

 Sign off by developer regarding acknowledgement of the Master Plan.

-Any initial discussion between a developer and the Town requires the presence of the Mayor, Economic Development Committee Chair and Planning Board Chair, or their designees, as well as the developer.
+Any initial discussion between a developer and the Town requires the presence of the Mayor and the Economic Development Committee Chair or Planning Board Chair, or their designees, as well as the developer.